cchen744/olist-regional-customer-experience-analysis/README.md

 Metric 2: Seller Count / Seller Density (by region)

 ## 6. Analytical Plan
-**Step 0**: Establish regional baseline metrics by aggregating negative review rate, average delivery time, and seller density at the state level.
+**Step 0**: Establish regional baseline metrics at the state level by aggregating

+          (1) the proportion of negative reviews (defined as review score ≤ 2 among reviewed orders) per state;

+          (2) average delivery time per state, computed for all delivered orders as well as for orders with negative reviews; and

+          (3) seller presence metrics, measured as the number of unique sellers per state.

 **Step 1**: Identify regions with disproportionately high levels of customer dissatisfaction based on region-level negative review metrics.